-When Padgett joined the faculty of Tennessee State University (TSU) in 1999, TSU was among the HBCUs that did not have earth science or geospatial technology programs.
-Undaunted, in 2000, David founded the TSU Geographic Information Sciences Laboratory.
+David joined the faculty of Tennessee State University in 1999.
+At that time, Tennessee State University was among the HBCUs that did not have earth science or geospatial technology programs.
+Undeterred, in 2000, David founded the TSU Geographic Information Sciences Laboratory.

 “It is a true honor to be selected for the 2020 YLACES YES Medal.
 My work within the environmental justice community and on the GLOBE program is consistent with the motto of TSU, “Enter to work, leave to serve,” that calls for all faculty members and students to serve the community,” says David.